nalbion/vosk-api/README.md

   * Python version: 3.5-3.8 (Linux), 3.6-3.7 (ARM), 3.8 (OSX), 3.8 (Windows)
   * pip version: 19.0 and newer.

-Uprade python and pip if needed.
+Upgrade python and pip if needed.
 Then install vosk on Linux/Mac with a simple command

 ```
 pip3 install vosk